-Approximately 31% of the fund is invested in sectors with high material impact due to greenhouse gas emissions within their value chains.
-Banking, which makes up 16% of the portfolio, is the largest of these sectors.
+Approximately 33% of the fund is invested in sectors with high material impact due to the greenhouse gas emissions within their value chains.
+Banking, which makes up 20% of the portfolio, is the largest of these sectors.
 Banking is considered carbon intense due to its lending activities, asset management, investment banking, and underwriting.

-The fund's exposure to the fossil fuel industry has reduced in the last year, from 7% to 6%.
-The product maintains diversified exposure across various sectors to achieve its target risk/return objectives.
+The fund has a 9% exposure to the fossil fuel industry, and maintains diverse exposure to multiple sectors in order to achieve the target risk / return objectives.